mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The velcro ones are secure, but they're a bit too secure.
 They take me about 5 seconds to attach or detach, whereas the rubber ones I can detach almost instantly, and I can attach them in a second or two.

-### Ethernet cables

-If you're converting an existing setup to a server rack, you'll likely need new Ethernet cables.

-I bought 6", 12", and 3' Ethernet cables at a ratio of about 5:2:1.

-Some people are creative and buy different colors to represent different functionality.
-I'm boring and just stuck with blue and black Ethernet cables because they look standard and proper to me.

 ## How do I arrange components in a rack?

 Once I selected my rack components, the next step was figuring out how to lay everything out.
 I tried to find guides for how you're supposed to do it, and I didn't find much guidance.

 I just used a Google Sheets document and color coded it.

-### Heavier components go on the bottom
+### Heavy components go on the bottom

 The one piece of guidance around server rack layouts that everyone seemed to agree on is that heavier components should go on the bottom.

 The rack has a lot of expensive equipment.
-You don't want it to fall over and damage things or injure someone.
+You don't want it to fall over and damage things or, worse, injure someone.
+So, you want it to have a low center of gravity to maximize stability.

+The heaviest component in my rack by far is the UPS.

 Things with

-### Components with front-facing connections should be close together
+### Keep components with front-facing connections close together

 An obvious example is your patch panel and your network switch.
 They should be in adjacent rack slots